UMAprotocol/UMIPs/UMIPs/umip-140.md

 ## IMPLEMENTATION
 ### Price Identifier
-The index basket is formed by including the first 10 stocks from the Top Performing SPACs table from the website [SPACanalytics.com](https://www.spacanalytics.com/)
+The index basket is formed by including the first 10 stocks from the Top Performing SPACs table from the website [SPACanalytics.com](https://www.spacanalytics.com/)  on 30.06.2022.
 The list of stocks included in the index basket are:
 |N|TICKER|MARKET|
 |:--:|:------:|:--------:|